bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

   `countable set <https://en.wikipedia.org/wiki/Countable_set>`__ (i.e., can be mapped to a subset of the natural numbers);
   otherwise :math:`X(t)` is continuous.
-* **Discrete and Continuous Time Processes**: :math:`X(t)` is discrete time process if the index set is countable (i.e., can be mapped to a subset of the natural numbers).
+* **Discrete and Continuous Time Processes**: :math:`X(t)` is discrete time process if the index set is countable (i.e., can be mapped to a subset of the natural numbers), otherwise it is a continuous time process.

 Generally continuous time processes are harder to analyze and will be the focus of later sections.
 The next two discrete time examples give some intuition about